Ethical – Thorough – Efficient – Reliable

 I am an active member of the Association of Professional Genealogists and have signed its Code of Ethics.
 I work according to the Genealogical Proof Standard and the genealogy standards published by the Board for Certification of Genealogists.

 My relevant education includes the Fundamentals of Forensic Genealogy program at the Genealogical Research Institute of Pittsburgh (2018), a Certificate in Genealogical Research from Boston University (2016), and a Master of Library Science with archives concentration from the University of Maryland at College Park.
-I also served as Course Facilitator for the “Genealogy Principles” course at Boston University in 2018.
+I served as Course Facilitator for the “Genealogy Principles” course at Boston University in the Fall 2018 term.

 Please contact me to inquire about your project.
 I look forward to hearing from you.